markolbert/J4JLogging/J4JLoggingTwilio/docs/readme.md

 See the [github documentation for J4JLogger](https://github.com/markolbert/J4JLogging) for more information.

+Licensed under GNU GPL-v3.0.
+See the [license file](../../license.md) for details.

 See the [change log](changes.md) for a history of changes to the library.

 ## Adding a TwilioSink